Overview of gun laws by nation: United Arab Emirates

 In 2019, the government of the United Arab Emirates relaxed its gun laws.
 The minimum age to possess firearms was lowered from 25 to 21, while legal owners can now have up to three guns.
-People from other countries are not allowed to apply for licenses at all.
+People from other countries are not allowed to apply for licenses.
 Most popular purposes to own them include hunting and trap shooting.

 Weapons can be purchased during a yearly gun show called Adihex.
 In 2018, more than 1,764 legal weapons were sold.

 Firearm licenses are issued after 60 days of applications to the relevant authority.
 If there is no response that means that the license has been rejected.

 Uzbekistan

 In 2019, the president of Uzbekistan signed a new gun law.
 It allows citizens to own smooth-bore firearms and firearms with rifled barrels for hunting and sport shooting purposes.
 Carrying in public places is prohibited and the minimum age is 21 years.
 Only gas and electric weapons can be used for self-defense purposes.
 The maximum magazine capacity is ten rounds.